dbruno74/sensortag/README.md

 - Magnetometer: Strength of a magnetic field in the three axis (uT)
 - Gyroscope: Rotational motion (degrees/second)
 - Light: Ambient Light (Lux)

+Sensortags with older firmware versions might not work properly with --all.